p-jack/loud-check/README.md

 * The `v` field is a sample value for the property that should pass all of its checks.
-The `v` field is mandatory; every other field
+The `v` field is mandatory; every other field is optional.
 * The `required` field determines whether the property is required.
   If unspecified, it defaults to true.
+You can also use the special string value `"default"`; in that case, if the property is missing, the sample value (defined via `v`) will be used instead.
 * The `min` field is either the minimum value for the property (for numbers, Dates, and BigInts) or the minimum length/size of an array, arraylike, string, Set, or anything else that has a